manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 apt install -y git && apt install -y python3-pip
 ```
 - Re-start the container

+b) If you are using **Ubuntu virtual machine with Virtual Box**:
+- Install the VSCode
+- Sincronisation is made inside Ubuntu with VSCode

+c) If you are using **3th party ROS environment like TheConstruct**:
+- VSCode is already installed

 ## **2. Prepare your Workspace**

-Once you are in the ROS Noetic container, you can:
+Once you are in the ROS Noetic environment, you can:

 - create your own workspace
 - Use an existing workspace